t4c1/Graph-Convexity/README.md

 # Command line usage
 `network-convexity input [repeats [max_steps [cGlobal [cLocal [rawOut]]]]]`

-input: path to pajek (.net) file, containing the network.
+`input`: path to pajek (.net) file, containing the network.
 This is the only mandatory parameter.

-repeats: number of repeats of algorithm.
+`repeats`: number of repeats of the algorithm.
 Since the algorithm is stohastic, larger values give more accurate results, but take more time to compute.
 Default is 100.

-max_steps: Maximum number of steps the alghoritm will calculate.
+`max_steps`: Maximum number of steps the alghoritm will calculate.
 Default is -1, which means no limit.

-cGlobal: Parameter for calculation of *c-complexity*.
+`cGlobal`: Parameter for calculation of *c-convexity*.
 Default is 1.

-cLocal: Parameter for calculation of *maximum size of convex subsets*.
+`cLocal`: Parameter for calculation of *maximum size of convex subsets*.
 Default is 1.

 rawOut: path to file in which to save raw output in csv format.
 Each line represents one execution of the algorithm. i-th value in line is the number of nodes that were added to subgraph in i-th step (first two values in each line always equal to 1).